p3tr0sh/canteenaband/README.md

 This Script provides you with basic Settings for commonly used canteens (Mensa 1, Mensa 2, Mensa 360) see `mensa --help` for choices

 # Installation

+## Prerequisites
-Requirements/dependencies are python3, urllib, datetime, timedelta, argparse, xml.etree.ElementTree
+python3 urllib, datetime, timedelta, argparse, xml.etree.ElementTree

+`pip install -r requirements.txt`

 The script needs to be placed somewhere covered by your bash/python PATH, typically everythinh in `/home/`, `/usr/bin/` or `/usr/local/bin/` should do the trick